Phil Poole

-Phil Poole (born March 3, 1959) was a Democratic member of the Alabama Senate, representing the 21st District from 1994 to 2010.
+Phil Poole (born March 3, 1959) is a former Democratic member of the Alabama Senate, representing the 21st District from 1994 to 2010.
 He was defeated for re-election in 2010 by Republican Gerald Allen.
 Previously he was a member of the Alabama House of Representatives from 1982 through 1994.
 Poole is married to Dr. Leigh Ann Chandler Poole.
 He is a Democrat, serving his fourth term in the Alabama State Senate (1994–2010) after serving four terms in the Alabama State House of Representatives (1982–1994).

 Poole served as the vice chairperson for children, youth affairs and human resources; the deputy chairperson for finance and taxation, education; and was the chairperson for veterans and military affairs.

 Poole was born in Tuscaloosa, Alabama.
 He received his high school degree from Hale County High School in 1977 (Valedictorian, Senior Class President, Captain of the football team).
 He received his undergraduate degree from the University of Alabama in 1980 (SGA Senator and Outstanding Pre-Law Student in the School of Commerce and Business Administration; and his Juris Doctor degree in December 1982 from the University of Alabama School of Law.
 Poole took and passed the Alabama State Bar exam in February 1983 and was admitted to the bar in May 1983.

 Poole served in the ROTC at the University of Alabama, was commissioned as a Second Lieutenant in the Alabama National Guard (1982) and served in the Alabama National Guard and Army Reserve - IRR and received an honorable discharge in 1996 as a Captain.